vaeth/calc-extension/README.md

 After installing __calc-extension__, it can be used as follows.

 Click the __calc-extension__ symbol `1+2` or the link on the options page.
-Then a page opens where you can enter a formula which will be calculated when you press the solver button (`=`).
+Then a page opens where you can enter a formula (see below) which will be calculated when you press the solver button (`↪`).
+The result is shown and copied to the clipboard.
+Then you can enter the next formula.
+The page also contains buttons to store/restore sessions, to copy a whole session to the clipboard, etc.

 A simple formula is a usual mathematical expression which consists of numbers, the usual operators `+` `-` `*` `/` and braces `(` `)`.